Asad Shafiq: First international appearances (2010)

 Shafiq made it into the national team for the first time in the 2010 Asia Cup when he was selected as part of Pakistan's 15-man squad for the tournament.
-He joined the team at a turbulent stage for the side, as several players had recently been given bans by the Pakistan Cricket Board for behavioural issues.
+He joined the team at a turbulent stage for the team, as several players had recently been given bans by the Pakistan Cricket Board for behavioural issues.
 Shafiq made his ODI debut in a dead rubber match against Bangladesh at the Rangiri Dambulla International Stadium.
 He scored 17 runs from 19 balls before being stumped by Mushfiqur Rahim off the bowling of Shakib Al Hasan.

 Despite having been the top run-scorer in the Quaid-e-Azam Trophy and one of only two players to score more than 1,000 runs in the 2009–10 season, Shafiq was overlooked by national selectors for Pakistan's Test squad to face England.
 Shafiq's lack of selection, as well as a number of other Karachi players being overlooked, caused the Karachi City Cricket Association to condemn the national selectors for allegedly deliberately ignoring Karachi-based players.
 Instead, Shafiq was selected to play for Pakistan A on a tour of Sri Lanka.
 Shafiq was named as a reserve player for Pakistan's later ODI series against England, but he stayed in Sri Lanka with the A team, where he scored a run-a-ball century in a one-day match against Sri Lanka A.